Caroline Pennell

-Caroline Pennell is an American singer-songwriter.
-She was a contestant on the fifth season of the United States version of the reality singing competition The Voice.
-Since 2021, she has been releasing music under the name Carol Ades.
+Caroline Ades Pennell, also known by her stage name Carol Ades, is an American singer and songwriter.
+She gained recognition as a contestant at the fifth season of the United States version of the reality singing competition The Voice.

+Career

 On The Voice

-At 17 years old, Pennell auditioned for the fifth season of the American series of The Voice.
+Pennell was 17 when she auditioned for the fifth season of the American series of The Voice.
 She turned the chairs of CeeLo Green and Blake Shelton with her blind audition singing Ellie Goulding's "Anything Could Happen."
-She chose Green to be her coach because "comfort is a big thing for [her], and CeeLo radiates comfort.
-[She] just always wanted to hug him".
+She chose Green to be her coach.

-In the battle rounds she battled and won against Anthony Paul, singing "As Long As You Love Me" by Justin Bieber.
-In the knockout round, she faced George Horga, Jr. singing Ingrid Michaelson's "The Way I Am", and won again.
-In the Live Rounds, she sang "We're Going to Be Friends" by the White Stripes and won a majority in the public vote.
+In the "battle rounds", Pennell battled and won against Anthony Paul, singing "As Long As You Love Me" by Justin Bieber.
+In the "knockout round", she faced George Horga, Jr. She chose to sing Ingrid Michaelson's "The Way I Am," and won once again.
+In the "Live Rounds", she sang "We're Going to Be Friends" by The White Stripes and won the majority in the public vote.
 In the Top 10, she sang "Leaving on a Jet Plane" and landed in the bottom three.
-Before voting in the "Instant Save" system to pick one contestant in the bottom three to move forward, Pennell and Tessanne Chin performed Lorde's "Royals".
-Pennell was predicted to be the underdog in the bottom three, but after her performance, she received 80% of the Twitter votes, and moving on to the Top 8.
-The next week, she sang "Dog Days Are Over" and again landed in the bottom three.
+Before voting in the "Instant Save" system, (Voting to pick one contestant in the bottom three to move forward) Pennell and Tessanne Chin performed Lorde's "Royals".
+Pennell was predicted to be the underdog in the bottom three, but after her performance, she received 80% of the Twitter votes and moved on to the Top 8.
+The next week, she sang "Dog Days Are Over" by Florence and The Machine, and again landed in the bottom three.
 Matthew Schuler was picked on Twitter by the "Instant Save," ending Pennell's time as a contestant.